nfqde/nfq-colors/README.md

 ```

 The `Color` component is a styled component that takes a color prop and applies the color to the text.
 It is used to apply colors to text in your components.
-Its an span with a color transition property automatically added.
-Also it provides you with type checking so you cant use an color in it thats not defined in your theme.
+It is a span element with a color transition property, which is automatically added.
+It also provides you with type checking, so you can't use a color in it that's not defined in your theme.

-### Forcing an Theme
+### Forcing a Theme
 ```typescript
 const MyComponent = () => {
     const themeColors = useThemeColors();